evilpaper/channel-1/README.md

 ## Getting started

-1. Clone the respository to a directory of your choice `git clone src`
+1. Clone the respository to a directory of your choice `git clone https://github.com/evilpaper/channel-1.git`
 2. Run run: `npm install` to install all the relevant dependencies
 3. Start the frontend server by running: `npm run start` and visit `localhost:3000` in your browser.